WIL HOWE RANCH

 The schools end with an evening final gathering at the campfire where all students share in a critique and informal graduation ceremony and receive your final literature package inserts.
 You may leave afterwards, if you choose, or you may stay and leave the following morning.
 Please be on your way by 11am.
 Letters for specific arrival dates and instructions will be sent to you upon enrollment.

-At the Oregon Home Ranch, student quarters are simple summer bunkhouses, or you may bring your own living-quarter trailer, camper, or motor home.
+At the Oregon Home Ranch, contact Beverly for convenient accommodations or you may bring your own living-quarter trailer, camper, or motor home.
 The day begins around 7am with coffee, juice & fresh fruit offered at the outside kitchen BBQ area.
 We saddle up and start our morning round pen sessions around 8am and break for lunch around noon.
 Afternoon sessions resume between 1 and 2pm.
 The scheduling may vary from day to day, depending on conditions and student needs; some days will be more involved with the round pen, arena, and individual lessons while others may find us out on the trail most of the time.
 Make yourself at home...meal arrangements are up to you...spontaneous pot-lucks often occur!

-Both locations are only three to ten miles from small towns with a good deli and country cafes, motel accommodations, and a general store for all your basic needs.
+We are only three to ten miles from two small towns with a good country cafes, motel accommodations, and a general store for all your basic needs.
 For those who stay on-site, both ranches have outdoor kitchen areas with a refrigerator, barbecue facilities, cook-stove, and microwave for your use near the campfire area where we gather nightly to relax, fellowship, and discuss the day's accomplishments.

 Our Oregon Home Ranch is nestled in a lush irrigated valley of hay fields, pastures, cottonwood, and fruit trees, surrounded by rolling high-desert hills, dry sagebrush, rocks, and wildflowers.
 Mornings are cool, but can quickly warm up to hot and humid afternoons.
 The rides we take up into the hills may be hot and dry.
 A pleasant breeze cools the evenings.
 Although we generally expect nice weather and beautiful summer temperatures, remember, this is the northwest--we're close to the mountains and the weather can change quickly.
 We may end up experiencing cooler temperatures and occasional thunderstorms, so come prepared and bring layers!